longevitypartners/policy_platform/README.md

 ## Project info

-This application is an open source project that allows users to filter and search policies and provisions.
+This application is an open source project that allows users to filter and search policies and provisions .

 ## Setup Instructions